yugabyte/yugabyte-db/docs/content/preview/explore/cluster-management/point-in-time-recovery-ycql.md

 #### Undo column addition

-1. Using the same keyspace as the previous scenarios, alter your table by adding a column.
+1. Using the same keyspace as the previous scenarios, alter your table by adding a column:

     ```sql
     alter table pitr.employees add v2 int;